 COVID-19 Pandemic Statement

 We are currently in the midst of unprecedented times in the face of the COVID-19 with information changing and being updated daily, particularly with respect to travel.
 It is important to keep abreast of changes on the Queen's University COVID-19 Information website.
 Funding is subject to the limitations imparted by the public health advisories related to the coronavirus pandemic.
 In the event of cancellation fees, these will be covered by awarded funds.
 In addition, the Committee has agreed that a Member can propose a new project for their fund, if they are unable to complete their originally proposed research, creative work or professional development, and can request an extension to the deadline if necessary.
 Any unused funds will go back into distribution for the next round.
 The fund will be accepting applications for the next round as usual.

-The deadline for Spring/Summer session is June 6, 2022.
+The deadline for Fall Term is October 3, 2022.
 The application form is available here:

 The Application Form is a fillable PDF.
 Please refer to the Application Guidelines for important instructions on how to complete the fillable PDF and other information and Terms of Reference for additional information when submitting your application.
 It is your responsibility to ensure that your application is complete with all required information, and note that your application will not be checked for completeness.
 Submit your application form electronically in one PDF document to email@example.com.

 A Tools for Research at Queen's (TRAQ) DSS Form must be submitted if applying for a Research Grant in order to obtain your account number.
 Please click on the link below to access an information sheet.
 This must be completed prior to your application being submitted to the Faculty Relations Office as the five-digit TRAQ confirmation number must be included on your application prior to the application deadline.
 Not including this number on your application will result in an incomplete application, and it will not be assessed by the Committee.
 Please note that TRAQ numbers cannot be reused.
 You must submit a new TRAQ DSS Form each time you apply.